obsidian-tasks-group/obsidian-tasks/docs/getting-started/auto-suggest.md

 ![Auto-suggest task content settings](https://github.com/obsidian-tasks-group/obsidian-tasks/raw/docs-document-typing-tasks/resources/screenshots/auto-suggest-edit-incorrect-task.png)

+### How do I see more suggestions?

+Increase the 'Maximum number of auto-suggestions to show' value in settings (and re-start Obsidian) so that the menu will contain more options.

+There are many more suggestions available than are first shown in the popup menu.
+As you type more characters, the suggestions shown will be more specific to what you typed.

+### How do I make the menu pop up less?

+Increase the 'Minimum match length for auto-suggest' value in settings (and re-start Obsidian) so that the menu will only appear when you have typed a few characters from your chosen menu option.

 ### What keywords may I type to make auto-suggest write the emoji for me?

 Here is the complete set of all available text that is added to the auto-suggest menu, with dates that would be generated when used on 11th July 2022.